Our Vision

 Our Reconciliation Journey

-Mid North Coast Legal Centre acknowledges the Biripi, Birpai, Dunghutti and Gumbaynggirr people as the traditional custodians of the land on which we work.
-We acknowledge the continued deep spiritual attachment and relationship of Aboriginal and Torres Strait Islander peoples to this country and commit ourselves to the ongoing journey of Reconciliation.
+Mid North Coast Legal Centre acknowledges the Biripi, Birpai, Dunghutti and Gumbaynggirr Peoples as the traditional custodians of the lands in which we work.
+We acknowledge the continued deep spiritual attachment and relationship of First Nations Peoples to Country and commit ourselves to the ongoing journey of Reconciliation.
+MNCLC launched its first Reconciliation Action Plan (RAP) on 4 April 2019 and its second Innovate RAP on 26 September 2024.
+Since opening its doors in 2011, MNCLC has worked hard on fostering positive relationships and meaningful engagement with the local First Nations communities.

 Advocacy Law Alliance (ALA) advocates to achieve fairness and equality for disadvantaged groups in the community.